Book Club 2018-2019

 October 25th.
 This is How It Always Is, Laurie Frankel

 Rosie and Penn always wanted a daughter.
 Four sons later, they decide to try one last time – and their beautiful little boy Claude is born.
 This Is How It Always Is is a novel about revelations, transformations, fairy tales, and family.
 And it’s about the ways this is how it always is: Change is always hard and miraculous and hard again, parenting is always a leap into the unknown with crossed fingers and full hearts, children grow but not always according to plan.
 And families with secrets don’t get to keep them forever.

 Newlyweds Celestial and Roy are the embodiment of both the American Dream and the New South.
 He is a young executive, and she is an artist on the brink of an exciting career.
 But as they settle into the routine of their life together, they are ripped apart by circumstances neither could have imagined.
 Roy is arrested and sentenced to twelve years for a crime Celestial knows he didn’t commit.
 Though fiercely independent, Celestial finds herself bereft and unmoored, taking comfort in Andre, her childhood friend, and best man at their wedding.
 As Roy’s time in prison passes, she is unable to hold on to the love that has been her center.
 After five years, Roy’s conviction is suddenly overturned, and he returns to Atlanta ready to resume their life together.

-*It was suggested that we have a January/February Double-feature.
+It was suggested that we have a January/February Double-feature.
 In January, we read a novel that has been turned into a movie.
 And in February, we watch the movie based on that novel.
 We thought it would be fun to compare and contrast.
-One idea is to use the winner of PBS’ Great American Read.

 March 28th.
 Camino Island, John Grisham